nuskey8/BlasSharp/README.md

 BlasSharp is a library that provides bindings to BLAS/LAPACK for .NET.

 BLAS/LAPACK libraries optimized for various CPUs are provided by Intel, Apple, and others.
 By bringing these libraries into C#, you can perform linear algebra computations with optimal performance.

-> [!CAUTION]
-> This library is currently provided as an alpha version and may introduce breaking changes without notice.

 ## Usage